particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 [Qwiic](/hardware/expansion/qwiic/) is a 3.3V I2C standard developed by SparkFun and adopted by other manufacturers.
 It's also compatible with Adafruit Stemma Qt expansion devices.
 You can use this to add displays, sensors, etc. and multiple devices can be connected to a single Qwiic port, as accessory boards have two connectors for chaining multiple sensors.

-### <!-- shared-diagram-label m-hat sma1 title-label-paren -->SMA connector (10)<!-- end -->
+### <!-- shared-diagram-label m-hat sma-gnss title-label-paren -->SMA connector (GNSS) (10)<!-- end -->

 The SMA connectors provide an alternative antenna connection.
+Each is connected to a U.FL pigtail that typically connects to the Particle SoM module such as the B-SoM.

+The GNSS antenna is only required if you are using GNSS.

+Many off-the-shelf GNSS antennas include a SMA connector, so the built-in adapter can be useful in this case.
+Since GNSS does not transmit, using an alternative GNSS antenna does not require intentional radiator certification.

+### <!-- shared-diagram-label m-hat sma-ble title-label-paren -->SMA connector (BLE) (11)<!-- end -->

+The SMA connectors provide an alternative antenna connection.
+Each is connected to a U.FL pigtail that typically connects to the Particle SoM module such as the B-SoM.

+The BLE antenna is only required if you are using the BLE feature.
+The B-SoM does not have a built-in BLE chip antenna like the Boron, but BLE is not required for setup.

+Often you will attach the Particle 2.4 GHz BLE/Wi-Fi antenna directly to the B-SoM instead of using the SMA connector.

+Using an alternative BLE antenna with a SMA connector will require intentional radiator certification.

+### <!-- shared-diagram-label m-hat sma-cellular title-label-paren -->SMA connector (cellular) (12)<!-- end -->

-Each is connected to a U.FL pigtail that connects to the Particle SoM module such as the B-SoM.
+The SMA connectors provide an alternative antenna connection.
+Each is connected to a U.FL pigtail that typically connects to the Particle SoM module such as the B-SoM.

-In many cases, you will connect the antenna directly to the SoM instead of using the SMA connector.
-The certified antennas for cellular and BLE are designed to connect directly to the SoM using the U.FL connector.
+The cellular antenna is required on the B-SoM.
+Often you will attach the Particle cellular antenna directly to the B-SoM instead of using the SMA connector.

+Using an alternative cellular antenna with a SMA connector will require intentional radiator certification.

 ### <!-- shared-diagram-label m-hat reset-button title-label-paren -->Particle RESET button (13)<!-- end -->